 - No visitors under age 12 are allowed for adult or pediatric hospital patients.

 - Patients with disabilities may have a designated support person and service animal accompany the patient.
 Family members, service providers or other people with knowledge about the needs of the person with a disability may serve as the designated support person.

 - Visitation hours for inpatients are 8 a.m. to 8:30 p.m.
 Pediatric and obstetric patients do not have restricted visiting hours.

-- One visitor is allowed for hospital, long-term acute care hospital (LTACH) and antepartum patients staying in a private or semi-private room.
-The individual visitors may rotate daily.
+- One consistent visitor is allowed for hospital, long-term acute care hospital (LTACH) and antepartum patients staying in a private or semi-private room for the duration of the patient's stay.

-- One visitor is allowed for emergency department patients.
-If the emergency department waiting room has a high number of individuals and social distancing becomes difficult, visitors may be asked to leave until the patient is transferred to a room.
-Visitors for children under 18 and patients with disabilities may remain.
+- No visitors are allowed for emergency department patients.
+One visitor may stay with the patient in the waiting room until the patient is roomed.
+If the emergency department waiting room has a high number of individuals and social distancing becomes difficult, visitors may be asked to leave.
+One visitor for children under 18 and patients with disabilities may remain.

-- One visitor is allowed for clinic appointments.
-The one visitor may rotate as needed.
+- One consistent visitor is allowed for clinic appointments.

-- Adult surgical and procedural patients can have one visitor wait in the surgical waiting lounge if there is adequate space for social distancing.
+- Adult surgical and procedural patients can have one visitor through the registration process.

 - One or two visitors may attend a patient discharge meeting for hands-on training.